-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the northern portion of the Trinity Aquifer was run for this analysis.
-Water budgets for the Southern Trinity Groundwater Conservation District were extracted for the historical model periods (1980-1999) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
-The average annual water budget values for recharge, surface water outflow, inflow to the District, outflow from the District, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portion of the aquifer located within the District are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the updated groundwater availability model for the northern portion of the Trinity Aquifer and Woodbine Aquifer (Kelley and others, 2014) was run for this analysis.
+Water budgets for the Southern Trinity Groundwater Conservation District were extracted for the historical model periods (1980-2012) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface water outflow, inflow to the District, outflow from the District, net interaquifer flow (upper), and net inter-aquifer flow (lower) for the portion of the aquifers located within the District are summarized in this report.